qondalatuya/smartps/README.md

 # SmartPS
-A webapp for the chair of "Professional qualification" at the Nacional Technology University (Arg).
+A rough webapp for the chair of "Professional qualification" at the Nacional Technology University (Arg).

 #Used Technologies:
 Java Server Faces,